 How do you search for DOM-based cross-site scripting vulnerabilities?

 Let’s look at ways how you can manually search for DOM-based XSS vulnerabilities.
 There are also automated tools that can help you on the way.
-We are covering those in our “Hacking Tools” section.
+We are covering those in our “Hacking Tools” section (Quick sneak peak: Burp Suite’s DOM Invader is a really good options).

 Manually testing for DOM-based XSS is a very time-consuming task.
 You have to track the flow of user input from the source to the sink.